AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

     -   Click the AUDIT button to open the Audit tab of the Security section where you can see which users made API calls to Aviatrix Controller during the time period of the change set.
 5.  (**To modify the title of a change set**) To modify the title of a change set that is loaded in the changes details pane, click on the red notepad icon to open note view.
 The title is displayed over the dates (the default title is the number of changes in the change set).
 Click the blue pen icon.
 Select the title and change it, and then click the Save icon.
 When you search the timeline for change sets, you can now search by your title text.

-6.  (**To associate a note with a change set**) To associate a note with a change set that is loaded in the changes details, pane, click on the red notepad icon to open note view.
+6.  (**To associate a note with a change set**) To associate a note with a change set that is loaded in the changes details pane, click on the red notepad icon to open note view.
 Click the blue pen icon, type your note, and then click the Save icon.
 When you search the timeline for change sets, you can now search by your note text.

+7.  (**To delete a change set**) To delete a change set that is loaded, in the time series panel, click on the red X associated with the dark blue box that represents it.
+It will be permanently deleted from the topology-replay database.
+You can also choose to delete all previous change sets recorded up to that point.

 Topology Replay Properties